Skip to content

 As source code

-You can use the analytics directly in your project as source code.
+You can include analytics directly as source.

-• create a workspace
+• Create a workspace.

 Project Folders Xcode workspace

-• add your visionOS project to the workspace
+• Add your visionOS project to the workspace.

 Import the framework